-4.2.9 QA Policies and Procedures for Admission and Recognition of Prior Learning (RPL)
+4.2.9 QA Policies and Procedures for Admission and RPL

 The programme-specific entry requirements and procedures described in Section 4.2 must interface with your institution's overarching approved QA procedures.
 In this section, confirm that this is the case and provide hyperlinks to your institution's relevant published approved procedures.
 Any additional or alternative procedures developed specifically for this programme can be provided in the next section.